stonepros/stone/doc/dev/osd_internals/erasure_coding/developer_notes.rst

 functions ( for Cauchy or Liberation for instance ): smaller packets means more calls and more overhead.

-Although Reed-Solomon is provided as a default, Ceph uses it via an `abstract API <https://github.com/ceph/ceph/blob/v0.78/src/erasure-code/ErasureCodeInterface.h>`_ designed to allow each pool to choose the plugin that implements it using key=value pairs stored in an `erasure code profile`_.
+Although Reed-Solomon is provided as a default, Stone uses it via an `abstract API <https://github.com/ceph/ceph/blob/v0.78/src/erasure-code/ErasureCodeInterface.h>`_ designed to allow each pool to choose the plugin that implements it using key=value pairs stored in an `erasure code profile`_.